This article may contain affiliate links. Read my ABOUT page for more disclosure information.

 Glimpsed briefly from the highway whilst heading north for a weekend away in 2014, my first views of the Kelpies were rushed (at 70 miles an hour) and heart-wrenching.
 I can’t quite describe the impact they had on me, but it was akin to falling in love very quickly.
+Once seen in person, it doesn’t take long to start falling in love with The Kelpies.

 The Kelpies are two gigantic horse head sculptures situated in Falkirk, Scotland, and created by Scottish sculptor, Andy Scott.
 Weighing in at 300 tonnes each and 30 meters tall, the Kelpies were named after the mythical transforming beasts with the power of 10 horses (a nod to the transformational impact of inland waterways), but are also a homage to the importance of the heavy horse industry in Scotland.